jspenc72/ubm/Documentation/docs/demo_docs/source/pages.rst

 sign_in_sign_up
 ===============

 	This page is used to securely sign into your account or to create a new account.
 You can sign in using google or your own account hosted by BMCL.

+	After you register for an account you will be taken to a verification page and a verification email will be sent to the email you signed up with.
+After the account is verified you can push the continue button to go into the app.

 ubmsuite_SelectBusinessModel
 ============================